GoraNetwork/algokit_default_template/template_content/README.md

    - Other
      1. Open the repository root in your text editor of choice
      2. In a terminal run `poetry shell`
-     3. Run `python -m smart_contracts` through your debugger of choice
+     3. Run `python -m playground.hello_world.demo` through your debugger of choice

 ### Subsequently

-1. If you update to the latest source code and there are new dependencies you will need to run `poetry install` again
+1. If you update to the latest source code and there are new dependencies you will need to run `algokit bootstrap all` again
 2. Follow step 3 above